wazuh/wazuh-documentation/source/_templates/installations/elastic/common/copy_certificates_filebeat_wazuh_cluster.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-Before using the following command, you need to remember the number that you defined for this Wazuh server in the ``instances.yml`` file.
-Replace the ``X`` with the defined number:
+For using the following command, the ``X`` must be replaced with the number defined for this Wazuh server in the ``instances.yml`` file:

 .. code-block:: console